NotBestLord/LordNet/README.md

   3. Use Client.start();
   4. To Close use Client.close();

+- When Using "Secure" Version Of Server & Client:
+ - There Is No Difference In Use Of Normal Server-Client And Secure.
+ - Secure Is Encrypted (Using RSA), Which Makes It Safer.

 - Small warning: due to how Java works, immutible classes cannot be created from string, and as such cannot be sent, instead use extended classes.
   Example: List.of() returns an Immutible List and cannot be sent.
 Instead use new Arraylist<>(List.of()), which can be sent since arraylist is not immutible.